 18 June 2021

-Can increased transparency of the tobacco companies’ reporting on their business contribute to greater acceptance of their role in smoking-related harm?
+Can increased transparency of the tobacco companies’ reporting on their business contribute to greater acceptance of their role in reducing smoking-related harm?

 Below is the transcript of the video: